Running ChemSTEP (Auto DOCK and Build)

 dockfiles_path="/full/path/to/dockfiles"

-1. minTD exclusion zone — molecules will not be prioritized from within a certain Tanimoto distance of beacons.
+Optional: minTD Exclusion Zone — molecules will not be prioritized from within a specified Tanimoto distance of beacons.
 Comment in the relevant lines and update the value.
 Consider also setting enforce_n_docked_per_round = True when using this option:

-2. Integrated IFP — only selects beacons that satisfy user-defined interaction criteria.
-Comment in the following lines and update the paths to the necessary files (copied in Step 5 if you ran* chemstep-run-ifp ).
+Optional: Integrated IFP — only selects beacons that satisfy user-defined interaction criteria.
+Comment in the following lines and update the paths to the necessary files (copied in Step 5 if you ran chemstep-run-ifp):

 interactions_file='/full/path/to/interactions.txt',

-• interactions.txt: one interaction per line, columns separated by commas.
+interactions.txt — one interaction per line, comma-separated.
 Format: interaction_type, residue_name_and_number.
 Example:

 Hydrogen bond, GLY19